 X.4.1.3 Value Set Distribution Flow

-This profile describes how Expanded Value Sets can be retrieved using the Retrieve Value Set [ITI-XX] transaction.
+This profile describes how Expanded Value Sets can be retrieved using the Retrieve Value Set [ITI-Y1] transaction.

 The developers of value sets may choose to work with one or more types of value set (intensional, extensional, or expanded) and the Terminology Repository can support each type, but the final consumers of value sets need to work with expanded value sets.
 SVCM only provides a way to distribute value sets that have been expanded.